Benchmarking Large Language Model Uncertainty for Prompt Optimization: Introduction

-In this work, we propose a benchmark dataset designed to evaluate each uncertainty type for uncertainty quantification metrics specifically for prompt optimization tasks.
-By performing extensive sampling on LLMs, we construct large, tree-structured reasoning traces from model outputs.
-Once these traces are built, we compute various types of uncertainty, including Answer Uncertainty, Correctness Uncertainty, Aleatoric Uncertainty, and Epistemic Uncertainty.
-This benchmark allows us to assess different uncertainty estimation techniques and determine which are most aligned with the specific requirements of prompt optimization.
+In this work, we first highlight the differing requirements for uncertainty metrics in prompt optimization versus text generation.
+We outline four key uncertainties that are beneficial to prompt optimization—Answer, Correctness, Aleatoric, Epistemic and propose a novel benchmarking pipeline designed to evaluate the effectiveness of current NLG uncertainty metrics in prompt optimization setting.
+By performing extensive sampling on LLMs, our pipeline construct large, tree-structured reasoning traces from model outputs.
+Once these traces are built, we can compute accurate estimation of the uncertainties, which can serve as ground truth values for comparison with metric predictions.
+Our evaluation shows that current uncertainty metrics mainly capture Answer Uncertainty and fail to measure other uncertainty types, emphasizing the need for more diverse, optimization-aware estimators to guide prompt optimization for different objectives.